-This document contains the lecture notes for the course given at the MSc.
-Data Science (2nd year), Institut Polytechnique de Paris.1 The schedule is roughly the following:
+These lecture notes are based on some older lecture notes written by Randal Douc and Sylvain Le Corff for the course: "Markov Chain Monte Carlo: Theory and practical applications" (2020-2022).
+This course is given at the MSc.
+Data Science (2nd year), Institut Polytechnique de Paris.
+The schedule is roughly the following:

-- ► Chapter 1-2.
+- ► Chapter 1.
 Lecture, 1.5H.
+Tutorial: 2H.

-Tutorial: 2H. - ► Chapter 2-3.
+- ► Chapter 2.
 Lecture, 1.5H.
+Tutorial: 2H.

-Tutorial: 2H. - ► Chapter 3-4.
+- ► Chapter 3.
 Lecture, 1.5H.
+Tutorial: 2H.

-Tutorial: 2H. - ► Chapter 4-5.
+- ▶ Chapter 4.
 Lecture, 1.5H.
+Tutorial: 2H.

-Tutorial: 2H. - ► Chapter 5-6.
+- ► Chapter 5.
 Lecture, 1.5H.
+Tutorial: 2H.

-Tutorial: 2H. - ► Chapter 6.
+- ► Chapter 6.
 Lecture, 1.5H.
 Tutorial: 2H.

 Numerical illustrations through Jupyter Notebook are given during the course and the source can be run directly in a colaboratory google site by following this link.
-Add github repository with notebooks: independent MH, MALA, HMC.
 Since these notes only focus on Markov Chains Monte Carlo algorithms, we only give a flavor of Markov chain theory.
 It can be a bit frustrating to some of you and we strongly encourage the most curious readers to consult one of the books.